-If a Canadian registered charity was named as a beneficiary of the deceased Holder's TFSA, the transfer of funds to the registered charity must occur within the 36-month period following the Holder's death.
+Where the TFSA Holder names a Canadian registered charity a beneficiary of the TFSA, the transfer of funds to the registered charity must occur within the 36-month period following the Holder's death.
+If the transfer occurs during this 36-month period, the transfer is deemed to be a donation or gift made immediately before the Holder's death.
+Once the donation has been completed, the estate representative can claim the charitable donation tax credit.